mraiser/newbound/README.md

 # Newbound

-The Newbound software is an HTML5 app framework for connecting devices like computers, smartphones, tablets and devices on the Internet of Things (IoT) directly and securely with one another.
-Newbound apps can be written in Rust, Java, JavaScript or Python.
+Newbound is an Integrated Development Environment (IDE) for building headless or HTML5 apps in Rust, Java, JavaScript, Python and/or Flow.
 The software includes a local web service and a set of default apps that provide the core functionality, including P2P communication, security, encryption, data storage, app publishing and much more.
 Makers and developers can